- Anaheim Shelter Plan

 If this is to settle a lawsuit, why didn’t you just fight the lawsuit?

 We fight lawsuits when necessary.
 In this case, we could have spent millions of dollars on legal fees and years in court.
 In the meantime, we could see our ability to address undue impacts on our community curtailed by a court order as we await an outcome.
-Looking at additional facilities like this is in the best interest of our city and residents.
+We know no one clamors for shelters, but they are in the best interest of our city and residents.

 Many people on the street don’t want help, so why add beds?